-At least twenty species of galago have been identified.
+At least 20 species of galago have been identified across Africa, each adapted to specific habitats and ecological niches.

 bushbaby imagesBushbabies are primates related to the lemurs of Madagascar